ortelius/dev-env-setup/README.md

 ## Kind Ortelius Cluster Details
 ### How to access Ortelius
-- Use a port forward with kubectl
+- Use a port forward with kubectl to the ms-nginx microservice
 ```
 kubectl port-forward TYPE/NAME [options] LOCAL_PORT:REMOTE_PORT
 ```